 From March to June 2021, the Working Group on Social Bonds met four times, during which scholars and practitioners discussed the details, etc. of these "Social Bond Guidelines" (hereinafter "the Guidelines").
-The Guidelines were created by the Financial Services Agency of Japan based on those discussions.
+The public comments were invited from Wednesday, 7 July to Tuesday, 10 August, 2021 (English translation: Wednesday, 21 July to Friday, 20 August) from Japan and overseas regarding the content of the Guidelines.
+The Guidelines were created by the Financial Services Agency of Japan based on those discussions, etc.